 - Comprehensive consultations online (Zoom) or phone

-- Provide support for students, researchers and faculty during online office hours.
+- Support for students, researchers and faculty during online office hours.
 (Please sign up in advance and a link will be provided.)

-- Assist in making arrangements for future visits and projects.
+- Assistance with making arrangements for future visits and projects.

 - Dataverse: Research data available from Center collections

-- Colonial North America: A Harvard Library project involving manuscript materials that relate to 17th- and 18th-century North America including items relating to science, medicine and health
+- Colonial North America: Digitized manuscripts from 17th- and 18th-century North America, including primary resources related to science, medicine, and health

-- Fredrick Stare papers: In collaboration with the University of California, San Francisco, the professional collection of Fredrick Stare, founder of the Department of Nutrition at the now T.H.
-Chan School of Public health, is digitally available.
+- New!
+Fredrick Stare papers: In collaboration with the University of California, San Francisco, the professional papers of Fredrick Stare, the founder of the Department of Nutrition at the Harvard T.H.
+Chan School of Public health, are online

-For even more open access resources provided through Harvard Library, please check this evolving list.
+For even more open access resources provided through Harvard Library, please check this growing list.

-Follow us for further information and updates on Twitter and Instagram @HarvardHistMed
+Follow us on Twitter and Instagram @HarvardHistMed for more information and updates.